The Boots on the Ground

 Urban and Rural Verge Mowing

-As the spring weather nurtures growth on our verges, roadsides, open spaces and landscaped areas alike, you’ll be seeing our mowers, tractors and reach slashers out and about across Playford - between April and January every year.
+As the growth over the summer of 2020/21 was a little slower this year, we didn't start back until late May early June 2021.
+However this year we've had plenty of rainfall during winter, so we expect spring growth will be epic on our verges, roadsides, open spaces and landscaped areas alike, so you’ll be seeing our mowers, tractors and reach slashers out and about across Playford between now and January 2022.

 In a city of approximately 345sq kms, Playford has almost 700 kms of urban verges.
 Our verges require between four to five cuts a year, with each cut taking up to 40 days to complete to make sure Playford remains well presented and a great place to live for our community.